rbw/pysnow/README.md

 Development status
 ---

-The development status of this project is stable: no new features will be added, it will however remain maintained.
+The development status of pysnow is stable; maintenence will be performed, but no new features added.

-Pysnow's author is hard at work on the development of a new simple and lightweight yet powerful and extensible Python 3.7+ library called *Snow*.
-It's currently in alpha and covers basic CRUD functionality; check it out at [rbw/snow](https://github.com/rbw/snow).
+Pysnow's author is hard at work building a new simple and lightweight yet powerful and extensible Python 3.7+ library called *Snow*.
+It's currently in alpha and provides only basic CRUD functionality, check it out at [rbw/snow](https://github.com/rbw/snow).

 Author